Book Review of “Lillian Boxfish Takes a Walk” by Kathleen Rooney

 (PS: If you want to read more about the inspiration behind Lillian Boxfish, you can go to Duke University’s Guide to the Margaret Fishback Papers, 1863-1978 and undated, take a look at the Wikipedia page about her, as well as read the official New York Times obituary, which doesn’t say all that much, I’m afraid.
 However, below you’ll find links to some of her books of verse that I found available on Amazon – just in case you’re interested and have the money for these apparently collectable, long out-of-print volumes.)

-“Lillian Boxfish Takes a Walk” by Kathleen Rooney published by St. Martin’s Press, released January 17, 2017 is available from Amazon US, Amazon UK, Barnes & Noble, eBooks, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
+“Lillian Boxfish Takes a Walk” by Kathleen Rooney published by St. Martin’s Press, released January 17, 2017 is available (via these affiliate links) from Amazon US, Amazon UK, Barnes & Noble, eBooks, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley.

 - Time for a Quick One – 1940